 The COVID pandemic is one of the worst catastrophes in human history.
-To date, in the United States alone, over a half million people have lost their lives.
-Ten to twelve million people have lost their jobs and still haven’t gotten them back yet.
-Now the vaccine is bringing us hope for a brighter future.
-But still, our patience is being tested; it will be a long time before life gets back to “normal.”
+To date, in the United States alone, over 0.64 million people have lost their lives.
+Over thirty-nine million people have been reported being COVID-positive.
+Now the vaccines have been available but still, the situations are not easy to solve in one day.
+Our patience is being tested; it will be a long time before life gets back to “normal.”
 During this pandemic, everyone has been impacted in unprecedented ways.
 Many of us are overwhelmed, frozen, and even apathetic at times.

-Life brings us events of “chaos” and “disorder” like the COVID.
-Things get piled up and unsorted, without positive outcomes.
+Life brings us events of “chaos” and “disorders” like the COVID.
+Things get piled up and unsorted without positive outcomes.
 We experience an arrhythmia of the mind.
-At these times, we may feel caught up in the middle of nowhere—dumped into the chaos.
+At these times, we may feel caught up in the middle of nowhere– dumped into the chaos.
 If we enter into that state, how can we manage it?
 What do we do with these stagnant feelings that often make us feel powerless?
-They may cause us to lose a sense of ownership of our lives.
+They may cause us to lose a sense of ownership in our lives.
 When this happens, how can we get the powers back in our own lives and feel more grounded?

-Tidying up—a short, achievable physical action with a visible goal—is the key to changing your rotten mood.
+Tidying up— a short, achievable physical action with a visible goal– is the key to changing your rotted mood.

-I have used this concise interruptive action as part of my spiritual practice for a long time.
+I have used this concise interruptive action as part of my spiritual practice for so long.
 Sorting out something small near you allows you to grip the handle of the door to lucidity in your life.
-When I polish and shine the kitchen sink and faucet, this small, symbolic act of cleaning leads me to find fulfillment in the chaos, which further sheds light on other areas obscured by dimness.
+When I polish and shine the kitchen sink and faucet, this small, symbolic act of cleaning leads me to find fulfillment in the chaos, which further sheds a light on other areas obscured by dimness.

-When you choose a small action that’s altruistic in nature, like fixing a family member’s showerhead or even tightening their loosened chair legs, your once-stagnant mood will vanish, totally blown away.
-Even the smallest physical action has the potential to help you open, access, connect with your core, and locate the groundedness within you.
+When you choose a small action of an altruistic nature, like fixing a family member’s showerhead or even tightening their loosened chair legs, your once-stagnated mood will vanish, totally blown away.
+Even the smallest physical activity has the potential to help you open, access, connect with your core, and locate the groundedness within you.

 In mid-February of last year, just before the pandemic was announced, I began to experience a disaster in my household: a serious kitchen flooding caused by water leaking out under the dishwasher.
 I’d had another flooding episode in the previous year from a defective valve in the dishwasher.
-While I awaited the dishwasher technician, I wasted some time.
-The flooding was caused by not the dishwasher but a pipe tear behind the dishwasher in the wall.
+While I awaited the dishwasher’s technician, I wasted some time.
+But the flooding was not caused by a dishwasher, but a pipe tear behind the dishwasher in the wall.

-As soon as this additional disaster became part of my life, I intently focused on my daily writing to make it a sort of pacemaker for myself.
-Also, I began to offer more frequent gatherings—four times a month—on Zoom to an existing spiritual group I’m a part of.
-This is the way I’ve shared my concern, empathy, love, and support with the people in our spiritual community daily for many years.
+As soon as this additional disaster became part of my life, I intently focused on my daily writing to make it my pace-maker for myself.
+Also, I began to offer more frequent gatherings—four times a month– on Zoom to an existing spiritual group, I’m part of.
+This is the way I share my concern, empathy, love, and support with the people in our spiritual community daily for many years.
 But I always find it true that what I do wholeheartedly for others helps me the most.
 I am the luckiest one; I receive tremendous psychological and spiritual support from the sacred and invisible.
 Gratitude, which always comes without expectation, is my best reward.

 Back then, no matter where he was hospitalized, Patrick needed me all the time.
 I’d fulfilled this need wholeheartedly during his treatment; I didn’t know how to do otherwise.
-He’d already been traumatized by the hospital staff’s sometimes intentional, other times unintentional neglect of his needs to urinate in time.
-All the healthcare staff was spread too thin to care for every patient’s needs.
+He’d already been traumatized by the hospital staff’s sometimes intentional, other time unintentional neglect of his needs to urinate in time.
+All the healthcare staff was working too thin to care for every patient’s need.
 I was attempting to comfort Patrick and ease his time in the hospital with my compensating “extra” efforts.
-I tried my best, one action at a time.
+I’d tried my best, one action at a time.
 That was the only way for me to get through the heaviest storms in my life.

 Two days after Patrick moved to the rehabilitation center, a man joined him from a different room.
 The roommate was tall and handsome, in his eighties.
 I’d seen him in the lobby on the first day Patrick got transported to the center.
-As I followed Patrick’s gurney into his room, I’d glanced at the man—sitting in his wheelchair, extending his legs forward, resting his temple on his right palm with his elbow bent on the wheelchair’s arm.
-Since then, whenever I’d walked through the lobby, he’d been there, waiting in his wheelchair, alone, beside a crowd of rather cheerful old ladies also in wheelchairs.
+As I followed Patrick’s gurney into his room, I’d glanced at the man– sitting in his wheelchair, extending his legs forward, resting his temporal on his right palm with his elbow bent on the wheelchair’s arm.
+Since then, whenever I’d walked through the lobby, he’d been there waiting in his wheelchair, beside the crowd of rather cheerful old ladies in the wheelchairs.

-During Patrick’s stay, I saw his wife twice.
-Her visits were short and rather distant from her husband; she seemed mainly there to meet with the center’s administrators.
-She came to his room briefly and reported how difficult, even impossible, and it seemed to get long-term care for him.
+During Patrick’s stay for eight days, I saw his wife twice.
+Each of her visits was short and rather distant from her husband; she seemed mainly there to meet with the center’s administrators.
+She came to his room briefly and reported how difficult, even impossible, to get long-term care for him.
 Her voice broke in frustration.
-As she noticed me on the other side of the partition, she spoke even louder, as if she wanted me to listen to her “tragedy,” what she was crying for in her life.
+As she noticed me on the other side of the partition, she spoke even louder as if she wanted me to listen to her “tragedy,” what she was crying for in her life.

 “I told you I would do it next time,” his wife said, trying to stop him from speaking.
 Then she quickly picked up his wheelchair, pushing it out to the hallway.
 Five minutes later, they came back, and then she disappeared.